oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 The created wallets will be saved to `./data/wallet/keys.txt`.

 Notes:
-**1. These wallets requires some tokens to run Verse-Layer.
+**1. These wallets require some tokens to run Verse-Layer.
 For testnet, you can get a token from [Faucet](https://faucet.testnet.oasys.games/).**
 **2. Be sure to back up this file!**

 ```text:./data/wallet/keys.txt